xvitaly/srcrepair/docs/help/source/faq.rst

 How I can report bug or create a new feature request?
 ===============================================================

-Please open a new issue in our `GitHub bug tracker <https://github.com/xvitaly/srcrepair/issues>`__.
+Please open a new issue in our `bug tracker <https://github.com/xvitaly/srcrepair/issues>`__ on GitHub.

 .. index:: faq, firewall, network activity
 .. _faq-firewall:

-SRC Repair require Internet access.
-For what purpose?
+For what purposes does SRC Repair require Internet access?
 ===================================================================================================

 SRC Repair need Internet access for checking for updates once a week (can be disabled in :ref:`advanced settings <settings-advanced>`).